 Designing Your Workplace Structure

 To some, this might sound like a straightforward consideration.
-Remote, hybrid, or in-office?
+Should you choose a remote, hybrid, or in-office setup?
 Some might not see it that way at all.
 They might consider the staff structure, like if there are middle managers.
 Some might think the question is about the office’s layout.
 Are there cubicles?
 How should we arrange the space?

 All are relevant.
-It’s important to answer each question with an eye on your business.
+It’s crucial to consider each question from the perspective of your business.
 Claiming to value work/life balance, then enforcing strict hours may not work.

 Sustainability in All Its Forms